 The Eden Projects began its work in Ethiopia in 2005, and its phase-one project at the Udo 3 Hills Project site was completed in 2014 with 15,848,000 trees planted.
 Villagers who cut down the forests in order to cultivate crops on the land, and produce charcoal for cooking and heating drove much of the destruction in this area.
 These destructive practices had quickly turned productive land into desert.

 The solution emerged to plant trees as a way to give local villagers jobs.
 Thousands of full and partial season workers were hired during the first decade of Eden’s existence, and the entire Udo Hills area was replanted, representing 158,480 days of work created.

 The lessons learned from this initial project are now being used to expand Eden Projects around the world.
 Our focus is still on reducing extreme poverty, but it is also matched in its objectives by the ability to provide a cost-effective process for the reforestation of huge parts of these countries that have experienced horrific environmental disasters.

 The Eden Projects began planting in Madagascar in 2007.
-The mangrove projects are replenishing the enormous Malagasy mangrove forests at a rate of over two million trees per month.
+The mangrove projects are replenishing the enormous Malagasy mangrove forests at a rate of over 2.7 million trees per month.
 Under the direction of Jamie Shattenberg, the Madagascar reforestation work has emerged as our largest project and according to World Bank officials is reportedly larger than all of the other reforestation projects on the island nation combined.